 Along with adjusting the mirrors in your car or truck for the best possible visibility, don’t forget to:

-- Become oriented with this new mirror setting.
+- Familiarize yourself with this new mirror setting.
 If you’re accustomed to seeing a sliver of your car in each side view mirror while sitting straight, a more outward viewing angle may be disorienting at first.
 Park on the side of the road and watch how passing vehicles move through your rear and side view mirrors.
 When you’re ready, head out into traffic and put your new mirror settings to the test.

 - Look over your shoulder to check blind spots before changing lanes.
 After all, even properly adjusted mirrors can’t eliminate all blind spots.
 This safety precaution further reduces the chance of getting in an accident.